LucHighwalker/react-product-list/README.md

 1. `npm install` to install dependencies
 1. `npm start` to run the project at [http://localhost:3000](http://localhost:3000)

+From here as you work you should see changes refresh in the browser as you save files.
+If there is an error you will see this in the browser.

-This project was bootstrapped with Create React App see the notes [here](create-react-app-notes.md) for more information.
+This project was bootstrapped with Create React App see the notes [here](notes/create-react-app-notes.md) for more information.

 ## Coding Challenges